corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/getting-started/setup-network.md

 ---
 date: '2021-09-06'
+title: "Setting up a local Corda 5 development network"
 menu:
   corda-5-dev-preview:
     parent: corda-5-dev-preview-1-gettingstarted
     weight: 200
 project: corda-5
 section_menu: corda-5-dev-preview
-title: Setting up a local Corda 5 development network

 ---

 In this document, you will learn how to set up a local Corda 5 development network using Docker.
 You can then use this network to perform manual and/or automated testing.